Jukun, Bunuba Country

-Other KImberley Wildlife seen on the spotlight were numerous Agile Wallabies and Short-eared Rock Wallabies.
+Other Kimberley Wildlife seen on the spotlight were numerous Agile Wallabies and Short-eared Rock Wallabies.

 The last day at Windjana Gorge a visit to nearby Tunnel Creek was deliberately timed to coincide with the hottest part of the day.
-Tunnel Creek is famous as the hideout used by the inspirational Aboriginal leader Jandamarra and was the scene of the his final stand on the 1st April 1897.
+Tunnel Creek is famous as the hideout used by the inspirational Aboriginal leader Jandamarra and was the scene of his final stand on the 1st April 1897.

 The water worn tunnel runs for 750m beneath the limesone of the Napier Range and although containing several permanent pools it is possible to transit the entire length of the cave, sharing the water with the resident Freshwater Crocodiles.

 Lorenz was understandably apprehensive about close encounters with crocodiles, so I gave assurance that on a previous visit to Tunnel Creek the only sign of saurian presence was a set of eyes in the far reaches of the cave.
 To make a complete liar out of me, as we scrambled down to the cave entrance, there was a Freshwater Crocodile laying across a rock at the cave entrance.